pophubup/Reactjs_Test/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
-all web api call from local directory. download the .netCore3.0withFirebaseAndAzureBlobstorage first and run it.
 In the project directory, you can run:

 ### `npm start`